Hugh Capet: Legacy

-Hugh Capet died on 14 October 996 in Paris, and was interred in the Saint Denis Basilica.
+Hugh Capet died on 24 October 996, and was interred in the Basilica of Saint-Denis.
 His son Robert continued to reign.

 Most historians regard the beginnings of modern France as having initiated with the coronation of Hugh Capet.
 This is because, as Count of Paris, he made the city his power centre.
 The monarch began a long process of exerting control of the rest of the country from there.

 He is regarded as the founder of the Capetian dynasty.
 The direct Capetians, or the House of Capet, ruled France from 987 to 1328; thereafter, the Kingdom was ruled by cadet branches of the dynasty.
 All French kings through Louis Philippe, and all royals since then, have belonged to the dynasty.
 Furthermore, cadet branches of the House continue to reign in Spain and Luxembourg.

 All monarchs of the Kingdom of France from Hugh Capet to Philip II of France were titled 'King of the Franks'.
-Philip II was the first to use the title 'King of France'.
+Documents during Philip II's reign began using the title 'King of France' as dawn of the intimate unification of medieval French population even though Latin was the main language.